City of Columbus and Franklin County Community Gardens Grant Program

-- Projects awarded funding for the 2013 growing season must submit a Final Report by November 1, 2015.
+- Projects awarded funding must submit a Final Report by November 1, 2015.
 Eligibility for future grants will be contingent, in part, on the timely submission of the final report.

 - Watch this page for announcements about future grant opportunities.

 - Applications must be from a Registered Section 501(c)(3) of the Internal Revenue Code organization, an Area Commission, government agency, or have a fiscal sponsor.
-A fiscal sponsor may be a registered 501(c)(3) organization or government agency that has agreed to manage a project’s awarded grant.
+A fiscal sponsor may be a registered 501(c)(3) organization or government agency that has agreed to manage a project’s awarded grant dollars.

 - Applications will be scored based on the following criteria (incomplete applications will not be scored):

 - Organization—The application demonstrates that the group has the capacity to carry out the project long term (adequate amount of volunteers/qualified leadership/proven track record).